 Assessment & Reporting Policy

-• To assess school and student performance accurately and comprehensively against Nation- wide standards.
+- assess school and student performance accurately and comprehensively against State- wide standards.

-• Schools are responsible for accurately assessing student achievement against achievement standards detailed within the Australian Curriculum.
+Schools are responsible for accurately assessing student achievement against achievement standards detailed within the Victorian Curriculum.

-• The school will provide a whole-school assessment schedule for teachers which include a variety of assessment strategies, including online and On Demand assessment tools, providing multiple sources of information about student achievement.
+- The school will provide a whole-school assessment schedule for teachers which will includes a variety of assessment strategies, including online and On Demand assessment tools, providing multiple sources of information about student achievement.
 These include tests and assignments, projects, portfolios, performance observations, discussions and involvement in national standardised testing processes such as NAPLAN and school entry assessment tests.

-• The school will develop a manageable tracking tool that will provide a rich mixture of observations, results and reflections.
+- The school will use a tracking tool that provides a rich mixture of observations, results and reflections.

-• Teachers will use the data they collect to make judgements about, and report on, student achievement in the Australian Curriculum, and to plan their teaching to students’ point of need.
+- Teachers will use the data they collect to make judgements about, and report on, student achievement in the Victorian Curriculum, and to plan their teaching to students’ point of need.

-• Staff will participate in moderation professional development involving analysis of formalised assessment, assessment maps and annotated work samples so that staff can apply consistent judgements of student progress against achievement standards across the school.
+- Staff will participate in moderation professional learning involving analysis of formalised assessment, assessment maps and annotated work samples so staff can apply consistent judgements of student progress against achievement standards across the school.

-• Our school will progressively develop individual learning improvement plans for all students in consultation with students, parents and where appropriate, with others with specific expertise.
+- Our school will develop individual learning improvement plans for all students 12 months below the expected standards in consultation with students, parents and where appropriate, and with others with specific expertise.

-• The school will assess the achievements of students with disabilities in the context of the Australian Curriculum.
+- The school will assess the achievements of students with disabilities in the context of the Victorian Curriculum.
 Program support groups will help develop individual student profiles containing learning goals for each student supported by ABLES.
 Progress towards learning goals will be assessed and reported by the program support group.

-- Students for whom English is an additional language will have their progress in English reported against the EAL achievement standards as detailed in the Australian Curriculum
+- Students for whom English is an additional language will have their progress in English reported against the EAL achievement standards as detailed in the Victorian Curriculum.